Liquidity & Credit & Execution & Operations

 • Compliance maturity (KYB/AML, policies, and operational controls)

-3) Credit, margining, collateral and settlement
+3) Credit, Margining, Collateral and Settlement

-• Credit: the ability to trade without pre-funding every ticket
+The ability to trade without pre-funding every ticket

-• Settlement: how obligations are cleared and what happens when things go wrong
+How obligations are cleared and what happens when things go wrong

-4) Liquidity access and venue coverage
+4) Liquidity Access and Venue Coverage

 The difference is not just the number of venues.
 It is the stability of pricing and the behavior under stress.
-In a PoP model, you may receive aggregated pricing that looks good in calm markets, but behaves differently during volatility.
+In a PoP model, you may receive aggregated pricing that looks good in calm markets but behaves differently during volatility.

 • Which venues are included and what are the trading sessions